lidofinance/terra-docs/docs/introduction.md

 ## Conversion

 The stLuna and bLuna tokens can be easily [converted](/contracts/hub.md) into each other with a single transaction.
+Please note that [peg fees](/fees.md) are also applied to conversions.